top of page

 Conducting a Ship Draft Survey: Step-by-Step Guide

-Ever curious about how cargo weight is measured on ships?
+Have you ever wondered how the weight of cargo on ships is determined?
 It's all about the ship draft survey.
-But what is it, and how is it done?
-This guide will explore the details of marine draft surveys, covering key concepts, techniques, and best practices.
+But what exactly is it, and how is it conducted?
+This guide will delve into the specifics of marine draft surveys, discussing essential concepts, methods, and recommended practices.

 A ship draft survey in action, showing a cargo vessel at a dock, with crew members measuring waterline levels